Ingrid, here it is ~ a really nice cinnamon roll recipe that I believe your family will love. This

 Most directions say knead for 5 to 10 minutes.
 I think, unless your Superman and you have arms of steel, you'll want to knead for the full ten minutes.
 Once you have adequately kneaded your dough, it should look nice and smooth and luxurious.

 Put your dough in a well buttered bowl, flipping the dough over so that it doesn't stick and let it rise for 1 to 1/2 hours, or until doubled.
 I use my oven, with a hot bowl of water beneath it, and the oven light on.
-(Yes, I know my oven needs to be cleaned, but I'm always using it!)
+(Yes, I know my oven needs to be cleaned, but I'm always

 My dough rose in about an hour.
 Once it's doubled, punch it down.
 Let the dough rest for five minutes or so because it will make it easier to work with.